 |Video and sound recordings||Event organizer, service providers providing photography and video recording services|

 The data subject may request the Data Controller to grant access to his/her personal data, the rectification of inaccurate personal data, the erasure of personal data, and in certain cases, the restriction of the processing, and may object to the processing of his/her personal data.
 The data subject is also granted the right to file a complaint with the supervisory authority and the right to an effective judicial remedy.

 During the course of the consent-based data processing, the data subject is also entitled to withdraw his/her consent at any time, however the withdrawal has no impact on the lawfulness of the data processing performed prior to the withdrawal.

 A) Right to access

-The data subject is entitled to request information at any time about whether and how the Data Controller processes his/her personal data, including the purposes of the data processing, the recipients to whom the data have been disclosed or the period for which the personal data will be stored, any right of the data subject.
+The data subject is entitled to request information at any time about whether and how the Data Controller processes his/her personal data, including the purposes of the data processing, the recipients to whom the data have been disclosed or the period for which the personal data will be stored, any right of the data subject, in addition, information on automated decision-making, profiling, and in the case of transferring personal data to any third countries or any international organization, information on the related guarantees.
 During the exercise of the right to access, the data subject is also entitled to request copies of the personal data; in the case of requests submitted electronically, the Data Controller, in lieu of a request from the data subject that says otherwise, provides the requested information electronically (in pdf format).
 If the right to access of the data subject has detrimental effects on the rights and freedoms of other persons, especially the business secrets or intellectual property of others, the Data Controller is entitled to refuse to comply with the request to the necessary and proportionate extent.
 If the data subject requests several copies of the personal data, the Data Controller charges HUF 200 per copy/page as a reasonable amount of fee that is proportionate to the administrative costs of preparing the additional copies.

 B) Right to rectification